-Official/professional photographers and those using 'professional' equipment are participating, in an official or professional capacity or using 'professional' camera or video equipment registers their details with the Badgemore Park GC Office.
-This must be done before carrying out any such activity on the golf course (including the practice ground) or surrounding area or in the clubhouse.
+Official/professional photographers and those using 'professional' equipment any such activity on the golf course (including the practice ground) or surrounding area or in the clubhouse.

-Badgemore Park GC requires that anyone wishing to take photographic or video images, at any Badgemore Park GC event at which children under the age of 18
+The Badgemore Park GC requires that anyone wishing to take photographic or video images, at any Badgemore Park GC event at which children under the age of 18 are participating, in an official or professional capacity or using 'professional' camera or video equipment registers their details with the Badgemore Park GC Championship Office.
+This must be done before carrying out